 The Sweet Potato will provide accessible customer service training to:

-- Anyone who provides goods, services, or facilities to customers on our behalf.
+- And anyone who provides goods, services, or facilities to customers on our behalf.

 Training will include, but is not limited to the following information:

-- What to do if a person with a disability is having difficulty accessing The Sweet Potato goods and services.
+- And what to do if a person with a disability is having difficulty accessing The Sweet Potato goods and services.

 In fulfilling our mission, The Sweet Potato aims to meet and surpass our customers’ expectations while serving customers with disabilities.
 We welcome and appreciate any feedback on how well those expectations are being met.
 Customer feedback will help us identify barriers and respond to concerns.